sjl/red-tape/docs/05-result-maps.markdown

 Result Maps
 ===========

-After you pass data through a form you'll get a result map back.
+After you pass data through a form (or call a form without data) you'll get a result map back.

 This map contains a number of entries that describe the results of running the cleaners on that data (or some placeholders when you run a form without data).
 Let's look at each of the entries in detail.

+Once you're done here, move on to the [initial data](../initial-data/) guide.

 [TOC]